godotengine/godot-website/collections/_article/godot-showcase-cheeseness-hive-time.md

 My name is Cheese, and I'm an Australian independent game developer/Linux porter/freelance generalist based in the small island of Tasmania.
 I've been making games in some form or another for over thirty years now.

-I like to contribute to Free/Open Source Software projects when I have time, and release my own work under F/OSS and open culture licences when appropriate.
+I like to contribute to Free/Open Source Software projects when I have time, and release my own work under F/OSS and open culture licenses when appropriate.
 I've even made some small contributions to Godot itself.
 I enjoy photography, playing guitar, and long, long walks in the wilderness.

 ### Introduce your project in a few sentences: description, supported platforms, release date, etc.